 Moving to Cambodia

-Cambodia, officially known as the Kingdom of Cambodia, is a Southeastern Asian country, entrenched in historical sights and beautiful scenery.
+Cambodia, officially known as the Kingdom of Cambodia, is a Southeast Asian country, entrenched in historical sights and beautiful scenery.
 Previously a French colony, the country still has remnants of its Francophile past.
 Temples abound, the dominant religion in the ‘Kingdom of Wonder’ is Buddhism.

 Cambodia is the 70th most populous country in the world.
 The capital and largest city is Phnom Penh, the political, economic, and cultural centre of Cambodia.
 Despite the images of rolling hills and ancient fortresses that often come to mind when mentioning Cambodia, the capital is urbanised and relatively fast-paced.